LaVIDE: Language-Prompted Satellite Change Detection via Map-Image Alignment: Experiments

-\item \textbf{SECOND}.
-To evaluate model generalization, we use SECOND as the out-of-domain dataset for BANDON \cite{bandon2023}.
-The two datasets differ in data platforms, sensors, and sampled regions.
-To be consistent with annotations in BANDON, we filter out non-building annotations from SECOND.
-This dataset consists of $2968$ image pairs, each with a size of $512\times 512$ for out-of-domain testing in building change detection. \end{itemize}
+\textbf{Datasets and metrics}.
+Our experiments are conducted on two land use change detection datasets, DynamicEarthNet~\cite{dynamicearthnet2022} and HRSCD~\cite{hrscd2019}, as well as two building change detection datasets, BANDON~\cite{bandon2023} and SECOND~\cite{second2022}, where the semantic labels of pre-change images serve as outdated maps.
+Change performance is evaluated using F1-score (F1) and Intersection over Union (IoU).

-{\textbf{Implementation Details}}.
-Our network is implemented using Pytorch on two V100 GPUs.
+\textbf{Implementation details}.
+Following the pipeline in Fig.~\ref{fig:architecture}, we implement \ours{} with two language–vision models, i.e., CLIP~\cite{clip2021} and GeoRSCLIP~\cite{rs5m2024}, where CLIP is used by default unless otherwise specified.
+The models are trained using PyTorch on two NVIDIA Tesla V100 GPUs.
 The AdamW optimizer is used, with a learning rate of $6\times 10^{-5}$, adjusted by a polynomial decay scheduler with a linear warmup phase.
 The batch size is set to $12$ and the maximum number of training iterations is set to $32k$.
-Empirically, we set the number of experts $N$ in the MoE discriminative module to $10$, and the weighting factors $\lambda _{1}$ and $\lambda _{2}$ in~\cref{eq:loss} are both set to $1$.
+The number of experts $N$ in the MoE discriminative module is set to $10$, and the weighting factors $\lambda _{1}$ and $\lambda _{2}$ are both set to $1$.
+In addition, the number of learnable tokens $T$ for restricted prompt learning is set as $4$.